kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * One single submission to HTCondor instead of multiple job submissions
 * Ability to gracefully handle jobs with children
 * Ability to handle database consistentcy during retry failure
-* See if we can make some preflight checks fail before job submission and handle them differently than those that appear during job submission
+* See if we can make some preflight (before the job starts) checks fail before job submission and handle them differently than those that appear during job submission

 #### Data inconsistency
 * A new `retry_ids` field will show a list of jobs that have been retried using this parent id.
 Retry_count will be returned as a calculated field based off of retry_ids